nrfconnect/sdk-nrf/samples/cellular/lwm2m_carrier/sample_description.rst

    * For `Coiote Device Management`_ - ``coaps://eu.iot.avsystem.cloud:5684`` (`Coiote Device Management server`_).
    * For `Leshan Bootstrap Server Demo web UI <public Leshan Bootstrap Server Demo_>`_ - ``coaps://leshan.eclipseprojects.io:5784``
    * For Coiote bootstrap server - ``coaps://eu.iot.avsystem.cloud:5694``
 #.
 Set :kconfig:option:`CONFIG_LWM2M_CARRIER_IS_BOOTSTRAP_SERVER` if bootstrap is used.
-If bootstrap is not used, set :kconfig:option:`CONFIG_LWM2M_CARRIER_SERVER_LIFETIME` to specify the lifetime of the LwM2M server.
+If bootstrap is not used, set :kconfig:option:`CONFIG_LWM2M_CARRIER_SERVER_LIFETIME` to specify the lifetime of the LwM2M Server.
 #.
 Set :ref:`CONFIG_CARRIER_APP_PSK <CONFIG_CARRIER_APP_PSK>` to the hexadecimal representation of the PSK used when registering the device with the server.
 #.
 Specify a :kconfig:option:`CONFIG_LWM2M_CARRIER_SERVER_SEC_TAG` to store the PSK.
-   Alternatively, you could only specify a security tag if a PSK is previously stored to the security tag as shown in :ref:`LwM2M client provisioning documentation <lwm2m_client_provisioning>`.
+   Alternatively, you could only specify a security tag if a PSK is previously stored to the security tag as shown in :ref:`LwM2M Client provisioning documentation <lwm2m_client_provisioning>`.

 Configuration options
 =====================